empirical-org/WikipediaSentences/utils/qporcupine/README.md

 One of qporcupine's dependencies is a development branch of the [Pattern.en](https://www.clips.uantwerpen.be/pattern) library, which is not available through PyPi.
 Consequently, qporcupine must be installed with the `--process-dependency-links` flag, which will install the necessary dependency.

+In some cases, there may be conflicts between this installation of the Pattern library and existing installations of Pattern on your local machine.
+If so, we suggest uninstalling Pattern and attempting to install qporcupine again.

 ```bash
 pip install --process-dependency-links qporcupine
 ```